-‘April is the cruellest month’ … words that have come to mind constantly in April three years ago during the search for two fishermen off the shore of Skerries (Photograph: Patrick Comerford)
+‘April is the cruellest month’ … words that came to mind constantly in April five years ago during the search for two fishermen off the shore of Skerries (Photograph: Patrick Comerford)

 MTh Year II